dedeco/ensembl-api-rest/README.md

 2. If pipeline runs with successful, all tests passed, the app will be deploy on Heroku.

-It can be found on: https://ensembl-api-rest-app.herokuapp.com/api/v1/genes
+It can be found on: https://ensembl-api-rest-app.herokuapp.com/api/v1/genes?start=26&limit=25&lookup=brca (Here an example search by gene name)

 Here an example requesting using Postman: